Cooler Master MK770

 Our Verdict

 The Cooler Master MK770 earns its 81/100 by delivering a genuinely premium typing feel at a mid-range price.
-The gasket mount, pre-lubed Kailh Box V2 switches, and tri-mode wireless are a strong combination.
+The gasket mount, pre-lubed Kailh Box V2 switches, and tri-mode wireless are a strong combination, and the ability to flip between 2.4GHz, Bluetooth 5.1, and USB-C wired gives it real day-to-day versatility.
 The MasterPlus software is sluggish, RGB battery life tops out around a week, and the compressed numpad takes adjustment.
 If you type a lot and want wireless flexibility without paying flagship prices, the MK770 is a smart pick.
 Power users who rely on macro keys or need rock-solid battery life should look elsewhere.

 Customer Reviews Amazon